gm310509/Arduino/Programming Techniques/ArduinoESPInteractive/README.md

 By using Serial3 to communicate with the ESP, the Serial port is free to be used as per normal for uploading sketches (to the Arduino Mega MCU) and debug via the USB connection.

+The NullSerial.h file is a "do nothing" implementation of a Serial device.
+The idea for this is that when the main program is moved to the Arduino Uno (and thus won't have a serial monitor attached, the Serial device used to output debug messages is reaplaced with an instance of NullSerial.